Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 ===================

 Every registered EPF driver will be listed in controllers directory.
-The entries corresponding to EPF driver will be created by the EPF core.
+The entries corresponding to EPF driver will be created by the woke EPF core.
 ::

 	/sys/kernel/config/pci_ep/functions/